-What are the investment options provided by your financial advisor?
 Some advisors prefer to work only with ETFs.
 Others like using actively managed mutual funds.
-A third group favors trading single name stocks and bonds.
+A third group favors trading single stocks and bonds.
 All strategies have their benefits and shortcomings.
 ETFs come with lower fees and broad diversification.
-Active mutual funds seek to beat their benchmark and lower risk.
+Active mutual funds seek to beat their benchmark with lower risk.
 However, they may lack tax-efficiency if sitting in investment accounts.
-Finally, trading single name stocks provides very high upside but also a large downside.
+Finally, trading single stocks provides a high upside but offer less diversification.

 Who is your advisor’s custodian?
 Custodians are the financial companies that actually hold your assets.
-Most RIAs will use a custodian like Pershing, Fidelity, TD, Schwab or Interactive Brokers.
-Your advisor’s custodian to a large extent will determine (or limit) the selection of ETFs and funds available for investing.
-Additionally, custodians may have different rules, document requirements, technology platform and transaction fees.
+Most RIAs will use a custodian like Pershing, Fidelity, TD, Schwab, or Interactive Brokers.
+Your advisor’s custodian, to a large extent, will determine (or limit) the selection of ETFs and funds available for investing.
+Additionally, custodians may have different rules, document requirements, technology platforms, and transaction fees.

 What have you learned from your advisor in the past few years or even at the last meeting?

-Additionally, many advisors offer workshops to clients and prospect where they talk about the economy, retirement planning, tax strategies and other financial topics.
+Additionally, many advisors offer workshops to clients and prospects where they talk about the economy, retirement planning, tax strategies, and other financial topics.

-How is your financial advisor communicating to you?
+How is your financial advisor communicating with you?
 Is your advisor responsive?
 Communication is an essential part of the advisor-client relationship.
-Good advisors always stay in touch with their clients.
+The best financial advisors always stay in touch with their clients.
 Remember what I said earlier, advisors are like doctors.
-You need to meet them at least once a year.
-So during your meeting, talk to them about your progress to achieving your goals.
-Also get updates on your portfolio performance.
+You need to meet at least once a year.
+So during your meeting, talk to them about your progress in achieving your goals.
+Also, get updates on your portfolio performance.
 And finally, update them regarding any changes in your life.

-Also, financial advisors have a duty to protect their clients’ privacy.
+Also, financial advisors have to protect their clients’ privacy.
 Make sure your advisor uses secured channels to send and receive sensitive information.

 How is your advisor handling client queries?
 Can you speak to your advisor personally if you have an urgent question or unexpected life event?
 Or do you need to call 1-800 number and wait for your turn in line?